steviegt6/Stardew64Installer/README.md

       `StardewValley.exe`.
 (There's no installer currently.)
 5. Run `StardewModdingAPI.exe` in the depot folder and it should be 64-bit!

+### Troubleshooting
+* Since the installer moves/copies/modifies files in your game folder, antiviruses may incorrectly flag/block/delete the executable.
+In that case you may need to whitelist the installer in your antivirus program.

 # For developers
 ### How Stardew64Installer works
 The solution is split into four projects: